coin-worx/coin-exchange-frontend/README.md

 ## Icons
 ## Introduction
+The main aim of the platform is to provide a mobile based exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against one another.
+The platform will be designed to be used by retail and institutional traders and investors.
+The platform will be available internationally as native app for iOS or Android
 ## Context
+The product serves as a platform for trading different digital currencies against one another.
+The digital currencies available in start for trading are going to be:
+- Bitcoin (BTC)
+- Litecoin (LTC)

+The platform will mostly be a self contained product with not much integration with external system(s).
+However, the billing module will have to support some different mechanisms for depositing and withdrawing money into user accounts that may include:
+- Bitcoin deposit / withdrawal
+- Litecon deposit / withdrawal

 ## Problem Statment
 ## Solution
+Our goal is to build a mobile based trading platform for crypto currencies and with the ability to buy and sell the digital currency against one another.
+It will be an independent exchange servicing both retail and institutional customers with starting with basic features like market & limit orders and then moving onto more complex ones.

 ### Technology Stack
 - [Grails](https://grails.org/): Server side MVC, Backend REST Integration
 - [Spock](https://code.google.com/p/spock/): Spock is a testing and specification framework for Java and Groovy applications